codetojoy/waro_flutter/README.md

     - review encapsulation/Demeter
     - bug: config only works the first time?
         - on Chrome ...
 Android ok
-    - code layout in folders
+    - X - code layout in folders
+        - consider `services` for dealer and auditor?
     - status bar should be a SnackBar
         - not sure how to fire programmatically
     - REST API strategy